ohmlabs/ohm/tutorials/aws.md

 There are many advantages to Node.js, but when choosing to build a site using it one has to keep in mind that it is not a very mature technology.
 The young, ever-changing nature of Node.js can present a challenge for developers.
 Regardless, Node is a reliable enough technology that is used by companies of the likes of Yahoo, Linkedin and many more.
 I have hopped on the bandwagon and recommend Node for it's simplicity above all.

 If you are using Ubuntu or other Linux distributions you will likely be using apt-get or yum to do your install.
-If you are using configuring a development environment for your local machine you should install Homebrew, and it will pretty much do all of the heavy lifting for you.
-Homebrew (brew) is the likes of linux package managers for Mac OSX, a really brilliant invention.
 Once you have your package manager of choice in place your installation process can take seconds.

 The first thing that you will probably be prompted to do when you ssh to your instance is to update.
 Obviously updating is always a good idea, so before you do anything else you should be sure to "sudo yum update".